Join our list

 Hoping to see the Aurora Borealis during your visit to Algonquin Park, Almaguin Highlands, Muskoka, Parry Sound or Loring-Restoule?
 The website Spaceweather.com provides anyone interested in stargazing with news and predictions concerning aurora, planets, meteor showers, comet viewing and eclipses – you name it.
 It was through an “aurora alert” on this handy website that my wife and I were able to head out to Canoe Lake in Algonquin Park this past March to capture the spectacular show as Aurora danced across the sky for about 45 minutes, and then slowly faded away.

-Scenes like this play out year-round in the Explorers’ Edge region, far from lighted skies of urban centres.
+Scenes like this play out year-round in the great Canadian wilderness just north of Toronto, far from lighted skies of urban centres.
 The Milky Way, our very own galaxy and home to billions of other suns and worlds, glows brightly overhead, a river of stars and galactic dust.
 You have to see it to believe it.
 Bright meteors streak across the sky, occasional displays of Aurora can be seen, and this year in particular, comets are visible.

 One of these fleeting apparitions has already come and gone (comet PanSTARRS), but a new one is on course to brighten and become visible in the fall (comet ISON).
 There are predictions that Comet ISON could be the brightest seen in 100 years or more!
 Time will tell.
 But when it becomes visible in autumn, it certainly will be best-viewed from dark skies, like those in Algonquin Park, the Almaguin Highlands, Muskoka, Parry Sound and Loring-Restoule.